This is the multi-page printable view of this section. Click here to print.

 Log Group

-A log group is a container for log streams that share the same retention policy settings, each log stream must belong to one log group, for example, if there are separate log streams for the logs of each Kubernetes Engine cluster, the log streams can be bundled into one log group named /scp/ske/{cluster name}.
+A log group is a container for log streams that share the same retention policy settings.
+Each log stream must belong to a single log group.
+For example, if there are separate log streams for the logs of each Kubernetes Engine cluster, you can group the log streams into a single log group called /scp/ske/{cluster name}.

 Log Retention Policy

-The log retention policy allows you to set the period during which log events are stored in ServiceWatch.
-Log events that have expired are automatically deleted.
+Log retention policy can set the period for storing log events in ServiceWatch.
+Log events whose period has expired are automatically deleted.
 Log The retention period assigned to the group applies to the log streams and log events belonging to the log group.

-The retention period can be selected from the following, and it is set in units of days.
+The retention period can be selected from the following and is set in days.

 • No expiration